ringtho/shoppinglist-backend/README.md

 - Apply migrations:

 ```
-python manage.py migrate
+python3 manage.py migrate
 ```

 - Start the development server:

 ```
-python manage.py runserver
+python3 manage.py runserver [port]
 ```

-The API will be accessible at http://127.0.0.1:8000/.
+The API will be accessible at http://127.0.0.1:8000/ or any port specified above

 ### Usage

 #### 1. Authentication:

 - The API supports token-based authentication.
-Obtain a token by sending a POST request to /api/token/ with your username and password.
+Obtain a token by sending a POST request to /api/v1/login/ with your username and password.

 #### 2. Endpoints: